5 Ways To Know When To Walk Away From A Sexless Marriage

 Second, individual therapy can help clients understand their behavior patterns and come up with new ways to deal with stress and anxiety.
 This can be especially important for people who feel like their jobs are taking over their lives and are having trouble finding a balance.

 Lastly, individual therapy can help people avoid burnout by giving them a safe place to talk about their thoughts and feelings without being judged.
-By better understanding their deeper psychological needs, people can learn to deal with stress and anxiety better, which can help them feel more satisfied and happy in their lives.
+By better understanding their deeper psychological needs, people can learn to deal with stress and anxiety better.
+Which can help them feel more satisfied and happy in their lives.

 The goal of sex therapy is to help individuals and couples improve their sexual relationships and overall sexual well-being.